lulav/LRS_Documentation/docs_tutorials/spiceypy/spiceypy.md

 publish_freq		|Frequency of publishing |spiceypy_cassini

-This project contains only one launch file ```spiceypy.launch.py```.
-This file will be used for CITROS launch.
+This project contains only one launch file which will be used for CITROS launch.

 |Launch File	|Description	|Package
 |--|--|--